Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 1. Take a Safety Course

-To ride a motorcycle in California, you’re required to take a training course for a motorcycle license.
+To ride a motorcycle in California, you must take a training course for a motorcycle license.
 However, a safety-conscious driver will do more than the bare minimum required.
-There are advanced safety courses available, and the techniques taught could save a rider’s life in the event of a crash.
-This includes braking, advanced turning, and collision avoidance techniques.

 2. Check the Weather